mellowcandle/bitwise/README.md

 _bitwise_ detects the base by the preface of the input (_0x/0X_ for hexadecimal, leading _0_ for octal, _b_ for binary, and the rest is decimal).

+**NEW** Bitwise now support parsing IPv4 addresses, it will also output the possible IPv4 address in both Network and reveresed byte order.

 ### Examples:

 #### Simple base conversion